 Driving eastbound, Dubois is 83 easy miles from the south entrance of Yellowstone Park at Moran WY, along a newly upgraded road that crosses the Continental Diviide over a spectacular mountain pass.

-The newly upgraded town airport is located 3 miles northwest of the town center.
+The third highway into Dubois, our newly upgraded town airport, is located 3 miles northwest of the town center.
 A general aviation facility open for private aircraft since 1957, it currently serves 13 single-engine planes, 1 helicopter, and 1 ultralight aircraft.
-Jet fuel is available on a self-service basis with credit card.
+Jet fuel and 100LL (100 Low Lead) AVGAS are available on a self-service basis with credit card.